legerch/develop-memo/Toolchains/Compilers/GCC/README.md

 # 1. Introduction

 Official GCC documentation can be found here : [GCC documentation][gcc-doc-home].
-> Note than a custom header for compiler attributes is available at [Compilers/custom_compiler.h][repo-compilers-custom-header]
+> Note that a custom header for compiler attributes is available at [Compilers/custom_compiler.h][repo-compilers-custom-header]

 # 2. GCC Options
 ## 2.1.
 Detailled useful warnings options